IBM/cloud-native-starter-security-workshop/workshop/app-env-exercise-01/SETUP_ISTIO.md

 ```

-### Manual setup
+### FYI: Manual setup

-The following steps showing the manual steps of the automated setup.
+The following steps show the manual steps of the automated setup.
+This is just for your information, you don't need to run them!

 ### Step 1: Setup Istio with an operator